severalnines/docs/components.rst

 Database Client Libraries
 '''''''''''''''''''''''''

-When gathering the database stats and metrics, regardless of the monitoring operation method, ClusterControl Controller (CMON) connects to the database server directly via database client libraries - *libmysqlclient* (MySQL/MariaDB and ProxySQL), *libpq* (PostgreSQL) and *libmongocxx* (MongoDB).
+When gathering the database stats and metrics, regardless of the monitoring operation method, ClusterControl Controller (CMON) connects to the database server directly via database client libraries - *libmysqlclient* (MySQL/MariaDB and ProxySQL), *libpq* (PostgreSQL) and *libmongoc* (MongoDB).
 That is why it's crucial to setup proper privileges for ClusterControl server from database servers perspective.
 For MySQL-based clusters, ClusterControl requires database user "cmon" while for other databases, any username can be used for monitoring, as long as it is granted with super-user privileges.
 Most of the time, ClusterControl will setup the required privileges (or use the specified database user) automatically during the cluster import or cluster deployment stage.

 Load Balancers
 ''''''''''''''